dhoard/isolator-agent/README.md

 Running two instances of the Prometheus JMX Exporter with Kafka.

 ### Configuration

-Install the IsolatorAgent and the JMX Exporter JARs:
+Install the IsolatorAgent and the Prometheus JMX Exporter JARs:

 ```bash
 /opt/prometheus/isolator-agent-0.0.1.jar